-We have devised structured 5k training plans for runners of all abilities, so even if you are looking for a training plan for beginners, or you want to join the sub 20 5k club, we have a training plan for you.
+We have put together beginner, intermediate and advanced 5k training plans for runners of all abilities, so even if you are looking for a 5k training plan for beginners, or you want to join the sub 20 5k club, we have a training plan for you.

 Completely new to running?
 Then try our couch to 5k training plan first.